shaolaizheyitao/MQTT/SYS-Topics.md

 * **$SYS/broker/clients/total**:
 The total number of connected and disconnected clients with a persistent session currently connected and registered on the broker.

-* **$SYS/broker/messages/inflight**:
-The number of messages with QoS>0 that are awaiting acknowledgments.

 * **$SYS/broker/messages/received**:
 The total number of messages of any type received since the broker started.

 * **$SYS/broker/messages/sent**:
 The total number of messages of any type sent since the broker started.

-* **$SYS/broker/messages/stored**:
-The number of messages currently held in the message store.
-This includes retained messages and messages queued for durable clients.

 * **$SYS/broker/messages/publish/dropped**:
 The total number of publish messages that have been dropped due to inflight/queuing limits.